 This is a blog that began for no real reason.
 It started out on a whim to give my patients more information on topics that I could not necessarily address in the clinic.
 One thing led to another, and I was hooked.

 I love learning.
 For me, learning gives me an incredible high.
 The discovery of something innately makes me a happy person.
 And I love to teach – teaching what I learn in medicine and life just makes me happy.
 And I like being happy.

 I write on lots of different things, all based on my interests: gastroenterology, crossfit, life, movies, efficiency, life-hacks, books, travel.
 I also love making and posting movies, which I do here as well.
 I try to mix up my writing to include information for patients, but also just my interests in life.

 I am hoping to give my patients and others a taste of who I am outside of medicine.
 I am not a professional writer.
 My writing can suck at times, but I am always trying to improve it.
 If there is something wrong about what I write, by all means let me know so I can change it.

 Have fun.
 Enjoy.
 Interact.
 Learn together.
 Teach me.

-The views expressed in this blog are Dr. Islam’s alone, and do not necessarily reflect the views of Physician Network Services or University Medical Center.
+The views expressed in this blog are Dr. Islam’s alone.
 The views, facts, and opinions provided are meant for educational and informational purposes only and do not necessarily constitute medical advice.
 Accessing this blog or commenting on a post does not constitute a physician-patient relationship.
 You should not rely on this site to provide medical information and should consult your own physician prior to making any medical decisions or taking any actions as a result of any view, fact, or opinion in this blog.